cloudmobi/CloudmobiSSP/u3d-sdk.md

 /**
 *  show RewardVideo
-*  you should call it in the rewardVideoLoadSuccess delegate function.
+*  you should call it after rewardVideoLoadSuccess delegate function is invoked.
  */
 public static void showRewardVideo()